RushuiGuan/database/docfx_project/index.md

 			InitialCatalog = "DatabaseName",
 			SSPI = true,
 		};
-		var handle = Albatross.Database.Ioc.SimpleInjector.Factory.Create<Albatross.Database.IGetTable>();
+		var handle = Albatross.Database.SqlServer.SimpleInjector.Factory.Create<Albatross.Database.IGetTable>();
 		Table table = handle.Get(db, "dbo", "TableName");
 	```
 * If an Ioc container is used.
-	* If the project is using SimpleInjector for Ioc, Reference [Albatross.Database.Ioc.SimpleInjector](xref:Albatross.Database.Ioc.SimpleInjector) and use class [Albatross.Database.Ioc.SimpleInjector.SqlServerPackage](xref:Albatross.Database.Ioc.SimpleInjector.SqlServerPackage) to register the container correctly.
+	* If the project is using SimpleInjector for Ioc, Reference [Albatross.Database.SqlServer.SimpleInjector](xref:Albatross.Database.SqlServer.SimpleInjector) and use class [Albatross.Database.SqlServer.SimpleInjector.Pack](xref:Albatross.Database.SqlServer.SimpleInjector.Pack) to register the container correctly.
 	* If another container is used, register the interface in the [Albatross.Database](xref:Albatross.Database) and the implementation in [Albatross.Database.SqlServer](xref:Albatross.Database.SqlServer) manually.
-Use the registration class [Albatross.Database.Ioc.SimpleInjector.SqlServerPackage](xref:Albatross.Database.Ioc.SimpleInjector.SqlServerPackage) as code sample.
-There is no need to reference assembly [Albatross.Database.Ioc.SimpleInjector](xref:Albatross.Database.Ioc.SimpleInjector).
+Use the registration class [Albatross.Database.SqlServer.SimpleInjector.Pack](xref:Albatross.Database.SqlServer.SimpleInjector.Pack) as code sample.
+There is no need to reference assembly [Albatross.Database.SqlServer.SimpleInjector](xref:Albatross.Database.SqlServer.SimpleInjector).
 	* Once registered with a container, the interfaces can be used directly as dependencies.
-No need to use the [Factory](xref:Albatross.Database.Ioc.SimpleInjector.Factory) class.
+No need to use the [Factory](xref:Albatross.Database.SqlServer.SimpleInjector.Factory) class.